kchen36/Final-Project-Pac-Man/Readme.md

 -Staying stuck int the wall may screw up A* and crash the program

 Instructions
--No lives, one ghost, no Power in the pellets stay outside the walls, good luck!
+-1 life, one ghost, no Power in the pellets stay outside the walls, good luck!

 DevLog